 - Should I consider not undergoing any new type of treatment at this time?

-- What is my prognosis (chance of recovery) if I choose not to undergo second-line treatment?
+- What is my prognosis if I choose not to have second-line treatment?

 If you and your oncologist decide to pursue a second-line treatment, you may consider asking the following questions:

 - How is this treatment different from the first-line treatment I had?

 - What is the goal of this treatment?
 Is it to eliminate the cancer, help me feel better, or both?

 - What are the potential risks and benefits of the treatment?

 - What are the possible side effects of this treatment, both in the short term and the long term?